skip to content

 ITC Deer Park Chemical Fire Investigation Reveals Startling Facts

 On March 17, 2019, a huge fire erupted at the Intercontinental Terminals Co.
-(ITC) bulk liquid storage terminal which sent a large black cloud high over Deer Park and surrounding communities east of Houston, Texas.
-The fire, which ultimately was allowed largely to burn out, spawned lawsuits from thousands of residents and Harris County for the pollution and chemical inhalation injuries.
+(ITC) bulk liquid storage terminal which sent a large black cloud high over Deer Park, Pasadena, and surrounding communities east of Houston, Texas.
+The fire, which ultimately was allowed largely to burn out, spawned lawsuits from thousands of residents and Harris County for the pollution and chemical inhalation injuries as well as for nearby business interruption and evacuations.
 It further resulted in criminal charges for environmental law violations being brought against ITC as well.
 Now, a six-month investigation has revealed a number of alarming facts about the incident that suggest it could have been prevented.

 ITC Fire Investigation Findings